|

 This will open up a further window:

 To remove ALL highlighting in one go: For this job, Paul Beverley’s your man.
-A huge number of macros are available in his free book, Computer Tools for Editors (available on his website at Archive Publications).
+A huge number of macros are available via his website: Word Macro Tools.

 Louise Harnby is a line editor, copyeditor and proofreader who specializes in working with crime, mystery, suspense and thriller writers.